kokenconsulting/website-performance-analysis-lighthouse-draft/README.md

 ### Web Page

 Web Page is the entity whose performance is measured.

 Web Page contains two key properties : url and environment.
-An throttled audit session will be started for
+Performance Monitor will start throttled audit session for a specific web page on a specific environment.
 ### Lighthouse Audit
+Lighthouse Audit is the atomic concept for Web Application Performance Analysis Library.

+It is only responsible for running a lighthouse audit with a given set of configuration.
+In the case of Web Application Performance Analysis Library, the confuguration comes with throttling settings

 ### Throttled Audit
+Throttled Audit is a wrapper for Lighthouse Audit.
+It will contain relevant configuration and results for the lighthouse audit.

-### Web Page Throttled Audit Run
+### Throttled Audit Run
+Thorttle Audit Run will run

 ### Web Application List